tternes/httpcode/README.md

 to generate new content in `web/pages`.

+[Extra statuses](http://httpcode.info/418) are included in the `rfc-additions.html` file.
+For simplicity, they conform to the same formatting style as the `rfc2616-sec10.html` file.

+## Sponsor ##

+Thanks for [Runscope](http://www.runscope.com) for sponsoring the site.
+Be sure to check out their [200: OK](https://www.runscope.com/ts) promo.

 ## Hosting ##

-I currently host a live copy of the site at [httpcode.info](httpcode.info).
+I currently host the site at [httpcode.info](httpcode.info).
 If you appreciate the site, please consider checking out my [other software](http://www.bluetoo.co).

 ## Licence ##